 - Rhizomatous.
 Rhizomatous begonias grow from thick underground rhizomes.
 These types of begonias are popular for their beautiful leaf shapes and colors, with leaves that can attain massive size under the right conditions.
 These are very popular plants and include some of the most commonly cultivated indoor begonias.

 - Semperflorens.
-These are the common wax begonias, so called because of the waxy appearance of their leaves.
+These are the common wax begonias because of the waxy appearance of their leaves.
 In temperate areas, these are grown as annuals, but they are perennial shrubs in warmer areas.
-Wax begonias have been bred with pink, white and red flowers, either in single or double blooms.
+Wax begonias have been bred with pink, white, and red flowers, either in single or double blooms.
 Although they are most commonly grown outdoors, they can be grown indoors.

 - Tuberous.
 Tuberous begonias are primarily grown for their flowers, which are often show-worthy.
 They have a short dormant period in the fall and winter.
 In terms of plant structure, tuberous begonias include trailing types and upright plants.